adsric/do/tutorials/do/lemp.md

 After adding the repository key above, continue below to add MariaDB repository.

 Before adding the repository below, please visit the download page and get the latest (current) version number.
-At the time of this post, the latest stable version was at 10.2.
+At the time of this post, the latest stable version was at 10.3.

 When you find the current version number, replace the highlighted number in the command with it, then run the command:

 ```
-sudo sh -c "echo 'deb [arch=amd64,i386] https://mirrors.evowise.com/mariadb/repo/10.2/ubuntu '$(lsb_release -cs)' main' > /etc/apt/sources.list.d/MariaDB-10.2.list"
+sudo add-apt-repository 'deb [arch=amd64] http://mirror.zol.co.zw/mariadb/repo/10.3/ubuntu bionic main'
 ```

 Install the latest database server with the following commands: